dooblem/bsync/README.md

 bsync
 =====

-Bidirectional synchronization using rsync, handling moved files
+Bsync is a bidirectional file synchronization tool, using rsync for transfers. __Moved files__ are also synchronized in a smart way.

 It uses __rsync__ for file transfers, __find__ to generate filelist snapshots, and __ssh__ for remote transfers.

-bsync is an alternative to Unison, written in Python 3.
+bsync is an alternative to Unison, written in __Python 3__.
 A big strength of bsync: it can detect and apply moved files from one side to the other (Unison uses some copy calls to handle moved files).

 I developped it to be able to synchronize my music directory from my laptop to my Raspberry Pi in an efficient way, and to sync with my girlfriend laptop too.

+Bsync is released under GPLv3.
+Feel free to report any bugs/wishes in [GitHub issues](https://github.com/dooblem/bsync/issues).

 Install